ckeditor/ckeditor5/docs/tutorial/view.md

 * Bind the `isOn` and `isEnabled` button properties to the `value` and `isEnabled` command properties.
 This ensures that the button is only clickable when the command can be executed, and that it's active when the selection is already highlighted.
 * Return the configured button.

+This process is explained in more detail in the next chapter.

 ## Registering a new button

 When we go back to the browser, we see that nothing has changed.
 The button we just created isn't there.